• Skip to primary navigation

 2. Planting your garden

 Hopefully you took some of the downtime in winter to plan your garden.
-If you are planting things like peppers and tomatoes, you should have already started the plants inside.
+If you are growing peppers and growing tomatoes, you should have already started the plants inside.

 Whether you have already started plants or will be direct sowing your seeds, Spring is time to get outside and get the garden going.
 You'll need to prepare the soil and then you can get to planting.